Greek Housing Policies

 - Walkthroughs are permitted through all public spaces without permission or designated time.

-- A minimum of three residents must occupy the facility during each official break period and/or summer months in order for the facility to remain open.
+- A minimum of five residents must occupy the facility during each official break period and/or summer months in order for the facility to remain open.

 - Unwanted room furniture cannot be stored during the academic year.
-The furniture in the Margaret Morrison Greek special interest housing areas is solely owned by Housing and Dining Services.
+The furniture in Greek HLA Houses is solely owned by Housing Services.

 - Closet doors in rooms and apartments cannot be removed.